Building A Budget With Allocations - All Flexibility Levels

 Staffing (Personnel Services)

 DCPS partners with the Department of Parks and Recreation (DPR) to manage the safety and operations of the pools.
 Through this partnership, DPR will hire and staff pool managers and lifeguards.
-Schools that receive these funds will only be responsible for hiring a full-time certified Health and Physical Education teacher with a Water Safety Instructor’s endorsement.
+Schools that receive these funds will be responsible for hiring a full-time certified Health & Physical Education teacher with a Water Safety Instructor’s endorsement.
+Marie Reed ES will also receive funding for a Recreation Specialist (Aquatics).

 Allocation and Budgeting (Non-Personnel Services)

 - Schools will be allocated $5,000 in supply funds for pool supplies.
-These funds should be budgeted into Recreation supplies/materials and used by the school to purchase the supplies and materials needed for swimming instruction.
+These locked funds should be budgeted into recreation supplies/materials and used by the school to purchase the supplies and materials needed for swimming instruction.

 Flexibilities and Restrictions